wavemaker/docs/learn/modal-windows-dialogs/index.md

 id: ""
 ---

-provides the facility to add pop-up windows to your project through the **widgets** Pop-up windows are a way to give additional information to users without cluttering your project space.
+WaveMaker provides the facility to add pop-up windows to your project through the **Dialog widgets**.
+Pop-up windows are a way to give additional information to users without cluttering your project space.
 This can be for alerts, getting additional information like user name, or for login purposes.
 There are six types of Dialog widgets provided by WaveMaker.

 [![alert_struct](../assets/alert_struct.jpg)](../assets/alert_struct.jpg)